 After getting past the bridge, you'll come across three tunnels that look like gates to mountain asceticism training grounds.
 The tunnels are quite dark, and it feels like you are exploring!
 Just be careful of your footing.

-Also during the Mikaeri Keikoku Koyosai festival that takes place from early October to early November every year, there is a shuttle bus that goes from Kakunodate Satation and Tazawako Station.
-During the festival there are guided tours and special performances.
+Also, during the Mikaeri Keikoku Koyosai festival from early October to early November every year, there is a shuttle bus from Kakunodate Station and Tazawako Station.
+During the festival, there are guided tours and special performances.

 Near Dakigaeri Gorge: Kimpo Jinja with Large Nio Statues and the Magnificent Cedar Avenue